A viral video of birds falling from the sky sparked countless theories. But there’s a likely answer.

 “There are a lot of conspiracy theories out in the world right now,” McGowan said.
 “This is weird and unusual, but it’s understandable when you put all the pieces of biology and put in a couple of what-ifs.
 We do find these accidents happening.
 Every organism out there is going to die and sometimes they die in weird ways.
 This was one of those weird ways.”

-Now, for the thousands of yellow-headed blackbirds that survived and will make their way back north, the ornithologist had a piece of advice\.
+Now, for the thousands of yellow-headed blackbirds that survived and will make their way back north, the ornithologist had a piece of advice.

 “Please be more careful,” he said.